Dieterbe/body.build/docs/2-exercise-selection.md

 * passive and active insufficiences when short or long
 * during squats and leg presses, to bring back knees, you need plantar flexion, but this comes with knee flexion moment, so gastros mostly inactive
-* gastros is active however during deadlifts and good mornings -> rule of thumb, count half of DL volume towards gastrocs
+* gastros is active however during deadlifts and good mornings -> rule of thumb, count half of DL volume towards gastrocs (not so in volume doc!) - speaking of volume doc google sheet, lat prayer for traps? don't think so, but a case study says 100%
 ##### triceps
 * long head is weak shoulder extensor
 * during pulling exercises like chin-ups, pulldowns, not very active due to its elbow extension moment